-Users: In order to manage folder assignments you must be an Administrator.
-To manage template assignments you must be an Administrator, or a Member who has been given ‘can edit’ access by your Administrator.
+Users: In order to invite members or manage folder assignments you must be an Administrator.
+To manage workflow assignments you must be an Administrator or a Full Member who has been given ‘edit’ access by your Administrator.

-Click the drop down shown above and select the permission level you would like to change to.
+Click the drop-down showing the current permission level (shown above) and select the permission level you would like to change to.

-To remove the group, open your template or folder on the members or permissions page and click the remove group icon, as shown below.
+To remove the all members group, open your workflow or folder on the members or permissions page and click the remove group icon, as shown below.

-This will restrict access to that folder or template, for only those users or groups that you already have assigned.
+This will restrict access to that folder or workflow, for only those users or groups that you already have assigned.

-Admins can always see everything in your account, regardless of which folder or template they are assigned to, or which permission level you select.
+Admins can always see everything in your account, regardless of which folder or workflow they are assigned to, or which permission level you select.

 If you removed the all members group, you can easily add it again if needed.

 Start typing the words “All Members” into the name/email field where you would normally assign an individual member, and select the group to add it.
-Set the permission level for the group and remove any individual members or groups that you don’t need assigned.
+Set the permission level for the group and remove any individual members or groups that you don’t need to be assigned.

 Learn more about managing user permissions.